 As parents and family interacting regularly with your daughter or son, you are in an excellent position to recognize potential problems.
 You are likely the first person a student reaches out to for help.
 Your ability to recognize the signs of emotional distress will have a significant impact on a student’s future well-being.
 Listen to your child, show concern, and make a referral.
 The mission of the Georgia Tech Counseling Center is to serve the Tech community and we want to offer you assistance in helping your student achieve their potential and to facilitate appropriate referrals to the Counseling Center.

-If you believe that your daughter or son should be seen at The Counseling Center for an urgent consultation, please call us at 404-894-2575.
-If this is after hours or on the weekend, please access our crisis consultation line by calling our main number at 894-2575 and following the prompts.
-If your student asks you for help, or if you recognize that your daughter or son is in significant distress, this may be reason enough to call the Counseling Center for advice.
+If you believe that your student should be seen for an urgent consultation, please call GT CARE at 404-894-3498.
+If this is after hours or on the weekend, please access the crisis consultation line by calling 404-894-3498 and following the prompts.
+If your student asks you for help, or if you recognize that your student is in significant distress, this may be reason enough to call for advice.

 Consultation involves collaborations with faculty, staff, students, parents and family members seeking advice and information on issues of concern.
 Most commonly, consultation allows community members the opportunity to get advice on how best to help or guide Georgia Tech students who may be experiencing distress.
-Consultation with a Counseling Center staff member may involve an in-person meeting or via telephone.
-You can reach the Counselor-On-Call at any time (24/7) by calling 404.894.2575.
-For non-urgent matters, it is best to call during our regular business hours (Monday - Friday, 8am - 5pm).
-For non-urgent matters, it is best to call during our regular business hours (M-F 8-5).
+Consultation with a Counseling Center staff member may involve an in-person meeting or be done via telephone.
+You can reach the Counselor-On-Call at any time (24/7) by calling 404-894-3498 or 404-894-2575.
+For non-urgent matters, it is best to call either GT CARE (404-894-2398) or the Counseling Center (404-894-2575) during regular business hours (Monday - Friday, 8am - 5pm).

 Issues commonly addressed in consultation include: